zebox/registry-admin/Readme.md

   <img src="assets/registry_admin_logo.svg" alt="logo" width="400"/>
 </div>

-The RegistryAdmin is the tool that allows users to manage access to a private Docker registry.
+The RegistryAdmin is the UI tool that allows users to manage access to a private Docker registry.
 It provides a web-based user interface for managing repositories, images, and user access, and allows users to authenticate using either `password`.
 The main goal of the project is to provide a high-level API for managing user access to a private registry, and to restrict user actions (such as push and pull) for specific repositories based on the [official](https://docs.docker.com/registry/) private Docker registry [image](https://hub.docker.com/_/registry).
 This can be useful for registry owners who want to have more control over their registry and who want to be able to manage access